How to Make a Jointer Sled (Perfect for Boards & Tapering)

 • Precision Work with Large Pieces

-Since the sled rides against the fence (not in the miter slot), it gives you more control when cutting longer or thicker boards.
-The added support helps reduce wobble and improves accuracy, especially with heavy hardwoods.
+Because the sled rides against the fence (instead of the miter slot), it gives you better support and control when working with longer or wider boards.
+This reduces wobble and helps improve overall accuracy — especially when working with heavier hardwoods.

 Using a jointer sled to clean up the edge of a rough board